mkhan329/cs411-team052-SenatorDB/doc/Conceptual Design.md

 ## ER Diagram
 ![411 Project Stage 2 ER Diagram](https://media.github-dev.cs.illinois.edu/user/12602/files/9fdeebab-5457-4a1e-8655-47d4c4de7761)
 ## Assumptions Made
-1. Each Senator has only one affilated party.
+1. Each Senator has only one affilated party, and each party can have multiple senators.
+2. Each Senator can vote on multiple bills, and each bill can be voted on by multiple senators.
-2. Each Senator has a home state.
+3. Each Senator has a home state, and each state can be home to multiple senators.
-3. Each Senator has at least one photo available.
+4. Each Senator has one photo available, and each photo has depicts the face of one senator.
-4. There are no different parties with the same name.
+5. There are no different parties with the same name.
 ## Logical Design (Relational Schema)
 - Senators(SenatorID:INTEGER [PK], Name:VARCHAR(255), BirthYear:INTEGER)
-- Photos(SenatorID:INTEGER [FK to Senators:SenatorID], ImageURL:VARCHAR(1024))
+- Photos(ImageName:VARCHAR(255) [PK], ImageURL:VARCHAR(1024))
 - Bills(BillID:INTEGER [PK], Date:DATE, Results:VARCHAR(255), Description:VARCHAR(1024))
 - Parties(PartyName:VARCHAR(255) [PK], YearFounded:INTEGER)
 - States(StateID:CHAR(2) [PK], StateName:VARCHAR(32), DominantParty:VARCHAR(255))